hoang0205/Pacman/README.md

 ## How to play

-Use the WASD to control Pacman.
+Use the arrow keys to control Pacman.

 ## Rule
 This is a hard game because if you die once, the game is over.